Poet Terry Emmins Memorial

 Poet Terry photograph of Terry Emmins

 With great sadness I must inform you that Poet Terry Emmins passed away, after a long and painful illness, on Sunday November 30, 2003.
 He is now at peace, the suffering and pain have gone, and I hope he is in a place of hope and contentment, where he may continue with his love of writing poetry.
-Poet Terry's webmaster
+Poet Terry's webmaster.
+We are an Amazon Affiliate this site contains affiliate links for which we may be compensated.

 Terry's other interests, beside writing poetry, were traveling, country and western music, and working with his hands, mostly making things from wood.
 He accumulated many woodworking machines, and would spend hours making bird houses and garden furniture when his health permitted.
 Terry will be missed by many people, but he will live on through his poetry.
 I will maintain his two web sites and keep them running in his memory.

-Alan - Webmaster for the Poet Emmo and Poet Terry web sites.
+Alan - Webmaster for the Poet Terry web site.

 Well Dad